Skip to Main Content

 Miami Middletown Rising Scholarship

-The Miami Middletown Rising scholarship will cover the cost of tuition and fees after financial aid for eligible students who live in the City of Middletown.
+The Miami Middletown Rising scholarship launched in the fall 2025 covers the cost of tuition and fees after financial aid for eligible students who live in the City of Middletown.

 TRIO Student Support Services